wartimeaide/website/content/members.md

 - Board Member

 Harper Staton-Todaro is the Chapter manager for Wartime Aide.
 Harper primarily focuses on creating lessons for each chapter as a way to prompt conversations about current refugee issues as well as give them the basic knowledge they need to help effectively understand the refugees in their community.

 {{< divider >}}

-{{< image src="/img/members/bridgette.schaad.jpg" alt="Bridgette Schaad" height="400px" width="300px" float="left" >}}
-## Bridgette Schaad
-- Public Relations Manager
-- Board Member

-Bridgette manages Wartime Aide's Instagram, Twitter, and Facebook accounts.
-She and her team organize everything behind the scenes in engaging with the community that Wartime Aide has created.

-{{< divider >}}

-{{< image src="/img/members/finn.scully.jpg" alt="Finn Scully" height="400px" width="300px" float="left" >}}
-## Finn Scully
-- Photographer/Cinematographer

-All of our wonderful photos and videos have been taken and produced by Finn.
-Make sure to check out our Twitter and Instagram page to see more of Finn's great content.

-{{< divider >}}